 Before we dig into what’s in store this year, let’s recap a bit.
 Last year’s wildfire season was before the election, before the deadliest stretch of the pandemic, and before any vaccines were available.
 So much has changed since last year’s flames died down that it might feel like a distant memory.

 In 2020, many western states saw their most extensive wildfire seasons on record.
 Nationwide, about 10.3 million acres burned, which is roughly double the area of Massachusetts.
-More than half of those acres were in California in Oregon alone.
+More than half of those acres were in California and Oregon alone.
 It was a devastating year for other states as well: Colorado saw its most active wildfire season on record, for example, and in Arizona more acreage burned in 2020 than in 2018 and 2019 combined.

 With so much damage and destruction, perhaps it isn’t surprising that recovery from last year’s fires is still very much underway.
 The damage continues to limit access to treasured trails and parks in Northern California.
 Damaged trees and homes in California and Oregon are still being cleared.
 And with more than 10,000 structures destroyed and an estimated 1,200 premature deaths due to wildfire smoke exposure in California alone, an untold number of people are still coping with the loss of homes or loved ones.
 Meanwhile, in Arizona, this year’s fires have already claimed homes and necessitated evacuations in communities such as Bagdad and Minnehaha.